-The financial statements of the Commission for the years ended May 31, 2017 and May 31, 2016 are set forth in APPENDIX B - "AUDITED 2017 AND 2016 FINANCIAL STATEMENTS."
-The audited 2017 Financial Statement is certified by Mitchell Titus, LLP in its capacity as Independent Auditor and the 2016 Financial Statement is certified by Zelenkofske Axelrod, LLC in its capacity as

-Independent Auditor.
-The Commission has not asked Mitchell Titus, LLP or Zelenkofske Axelrod, LLC to perform any additional review procedures in connection with this Official Statement.
+The financial statements of the Commission for the years ended May 31, 2017 and May 31, 2016 are set forth in APPENDIX B - "AUDITED FINANCIAL STATEMENTS: 2017 and 2016" certified by Mitchell & Titus, LLP in its capacity as Independent Auditor.
+The Commission has not asked Mitchell & Titus, LLP, to perform any additional review procedures in connection with this Official Statement.